-Her subsequent films solidified her position as a Hollywood heavyweight with the political action-thrillers The Hurt Locker in 2008 and Zero Dark Thirty in 2012, both of which earned her Oscar nominations; for The Hurt Locker, Bigelow won Academy Awards for Best Picture and Best Director.
-With her most recent film, Detroit, Bigelow directed and produced a film based on the 1967 Detroit riots, concerning race-related violence in the United States.
+Her position as a Hollywood heavyweight was solidified with her subsequent films, the political action-thrillers The Hurt Locker in 2008 and Zero Dark Thirty in 2012, both of which earned her Oscar nominations.
+For The Hurt Locker, Bigelow won Academy Awards for Best Picture and Best Director.
+With her most recent film, Detroit, Bigelow directed and produced a film based on the 1967 Detroit riots, exploring race-related violence in the United States.
 Her films provoke an examination of the politics that surround us, and have established the director as a true auteur.
+They have depicted incidents in time which act as a reflection on society, in turn, helping to define that same society.